jabirali/tmux-powertab/README.md

 # Tmux Powertab

-This is a `tmux` theme that attempts to recreate the look and feel of GUI tabs via a powerline-powered statusline.
+This is a `tmux` theme that recreates the look and feel of GUI tabs via powerline symbols.
 By default, it uses the Solarized Light colors; but all colors can be configured, and the powerline symbols are optional.
-This is what the setup looks like by default:
+This is what it looks like:

 ![screenshot](screenshot.png)